 Objective: is a word used all the time in acting.
-Objective refers to the motivation of your character in a scene or play.
-What does you character want in the scene?
+Objective refers to the motivation of your character in a scene or play/script.
+It refers to what your character wants at the core of the scene or script.
 For more on objectives.

 Pause: Often written in scripts, the pause is a hotly debated term.
 It should be a short 1-3 second pause.
 A pause often indicates a thought change similar to a beat.

 Prompt side: Stage Left (see above).
 This term comes from the term to “prompt” an actor.
 This occurs when the actor forgets a line and the stage manager tells them the line from the side of the stage.

 Prop: an item that an actor interacts with on set or on stage.
 Anything from a book, to a cup, to a piece of paper.

 Rushes: also referred to as Dailies, is all the raw footage that was shot on that shoot day.
 Sometimes actors are allowed or permitted to watch the rushes, but more often than not, this is something the director and editor will do privately.